 Memory and aging

-Memory: "The power or process of reproducing or recalling what has been learned and retained" (Merriam-Webster Dictionary).
-Our ability to remember and to recall our past is what links us to our families, to our friends, to our community.
+Memory is defined as "the power or process of reproducing or recalling what has been learned and retained" (Merriam-Webster Dictionary).
+Our ability to remember and to recall our past is what links us to our families, our friends and our community.

 - As we age, subtle changes in memory occur, sometimes unnoticed, but at other times disturbing to ourselves or others.

-- Most normal changes in memory and cognition ("The act or process of knowing including both awareness and judgment") are of little importance, as they do not interfere with our daily activities or our quality of life.
+- Most normal changes in memory and cognition (defined as "the act or process of knowing including both awareness and judgment") are of little importance, as they do not interfere with our daily activities or our quality of life.

 What is normal aging and memory?